 Every day, the morals and ideals of Little League extend well beyond the boundaries of sports.
 As stated in Little League’s official regulations, playing rules and policies, “Little League is a program of service to youth.
 It is geared to provide an outlet of healthful activity and training under good leadership in the atmosphere of wholesome community participation.
 The movement is dedicated to helping children become good and decent citizens.
 It inspires them with a goal and enriches their lives toward the day when they must take their places in the world.
 It established the values of teamwork, sportsmanship and fair play.”

-After this situation, these words have never been more relevant than they are right now.
+After these despicable situations, these words have never been more relevant than they are right now.